 \section{Main results}

 In this section, we present the main results of this paper.
-First, we begin with introducing some axioms and definitions of distortion risk measures with respect to random environments.
-Then, we discuss their fundamental properties, and axiomatically characterize them.
-The coherence and dual representations of distortion risk measures with respect to random environments are investigated.
-Finally, as an application, we induce two new distortion risk measures in the presence of background risks.
-All the proofs of the main results of this section will be postponed to Appendix, because they are quite lengthy.
+We will begin with introducing axioms and the definition of a conditional distortion risk measure under random environment.
+Then, after discussing its properties, we axiomatically characterize it.
+Moreover, its coherence and dual representation are investigated.
+Finally, as an application, we introduce two new distortion risk measures in the presence of background risk.
+All proofs of the results of this section will be postponed to the appendix.